techwithtwin/seo-in-the-age-of-Ai/docs/keyword-research.md

 ---

-## 🔍 Why Keyword Research Matters
+## Why Keyword Research Matters

 Search engines use keywords to match content with search queries.
-If your website includes the right keywords naturally in your content, titles, and metadata — you increase your chances of appearing in relevant searches.
+If your website includes the right keywords naturally in your content, titles, and metadata, you increase your chances of appearing in relevant searches.

 Without keyword research, you’re basically guessing what your audience wants.

 ---

-## 🧠 How to Do Keyword Research
+## How to Do Keyword Research

 ### 1. **Manual Research**